 The Corporation is party to an employment agreement entered into with the Corporation's CEO, Mr. Patrick Goodfellow, on January 15, 2017.
 The agreement is for an indefinite term.
 The agreement provides that upon termination of employment by the Corporation without cause, Mr. Patrick Goodfellow shall be entitled to an indemnity equivalent to 18 months of remuneration (base salary and bonus), provided that upon completing one full year of uninterrupted service as CEO, the indemnity shall increase by two additional months of remuneration for each full year of service, up to a maximum of 24 months of remuneration.
 Any such indemnity payment shall be subject to execution of a transaction that includes non-solicitation and non-competition undertakings.
-Moreover, such indemnity shall be payable in equal instalments based on pay periods and shall cease to be payable upon Mr. Goodfellow beginning other employment, beginning self-employment or establishing a business, in which case a lump sum payment equal to 50% of the residual amount of the indemnity shall be payable.
-Mr. Goodfellow employment agreement does not contain any provision applicable in case of a change of control.
+Moreover, such indemnity shall be payable in equal instalments based on pay periods and shall cease to be payable upon Mr. Goodfellow beginning other employment, beginning self-employment or establishing a business, in which case a lump sum payment agreement does not contain any provision applicable in case of a change of control.